 Grab a dowel with each hand.
-While looking at one side of the mirror, move the hand on the other side of the mirror.
+While looking at the reflection of your hand in the mirror, move the other hand, the one that is out of view behind the mirror.

-Your brain is fooled into thinking that the image it sees in the mirror is actually your other hand.
+When you look at the reflection of your hand in the mirror, your brain is fooled into thinking that the image it sees in the mirror is actually your other hand.
 When you move that hand, your brain naturally expects to see the hand move.
 After all, messages from the nerves in that hand tell your brain that the hand is moving.
-The hand's apparent failure to move is profoundly disturbing to your brain, which doesn't enjoy having its assumptions trifled with!
+The hand’s apparent failure to move can be profoundly disturbing to your brain, which doesn’t enjoy having its assumptions trifled with!